EPA Ireland’s Environmental Open Data Portal – data.epa.ie/

-This website is a historical information resource for interested parties and holds extensive documentation relating to WFD-related studies and River Basin Management Plans for the First Cycle which ran from 2009-2015.
+This is a historical archive for interested parties and holds extensive documentation relating to WFD-related studies and River Basin Management Plans for the First Cycle which ran from 2010-2015.

 All groundwater level data collected by the EPA is also now available through HydroNet for the first time.

 The entire EPA hydrometric data archive for both historic and active stations is also now available through this portal on an Open Data basis.

 The search functionality has been greatly improved and will contribute towards the Integrated Catchment Management approach as now advocated by the EPA.

 Results of biological monitoring from rivers around the country starting in the seventies and continuing right up to today are available on the EPA website.
 This information is a vital part of assessing WFD Status.

 Inland Fisheries Ireland WFD fish Surveys – www.fisheriesireland.ie/what-we-do/research/water-framework-directive-fish-monitoring-programme